Drew Lock: 2021

 Lock spent the 2021 preseason in a competition with newly acquired quarterback Teddy Bridgewater.
-On August 25, Bridgewater was named the starter for week one ahead of Lock, after a close battle in the first and second preseason games.
+On August 25, Bridgewater was named the starter for week 1 ahead of Lock, after a close battle in the first and second preseason games.

-Lock played in Week 4 against the Baltimore Ravens after Bridgewater suffered a concussion.
-He completed 12 of 21 (57.1%) passes for a total of 113 yards and an interception, resulting in a 52.3 QB rating in the 23–7 loss.
-Lock entered the Week 12 game against the Los Angeles Chargers late in the first half after a leg injury temporarily sidelined Teddy Bridgewater.
-Lock completed 4 of 7 (57.1%) for a total of 26 yards and an interception, resulting in a QB rating of 25.6 in the 28–13 win.
+In Week 4, Lock played against the Baltimore Ravens after Bridgewater suffered a concussion.
+He completed 12-of-21 (57.1%) passes for a total of 113 yards and an interception, resulting in a 52.3 QB rating in the 23–7 loss.

+In Week 12, Lock entered the game against the Chargers late in the first half after a leg injury temporarily sidelined Bridgewater.
+Lock completed 4-of-7 (57.1%) for a total of 26 yards and an interception, resulting in a QB rating of 25.6 in the 28–13 win.
 Bridgewater reentered and finished the game in the second half.

-Lock also came in the Broncos Week 15 matchup against the Cincinnati Bengals after Bridgewater left the game with a concussion.
-He completed 6 of 12 passes (50%) for 88 yards and a touchdown, and lost a fumble in the 15–10 loss.
+In Week 15, Lock came in against the Cincinnati Bengals after Bridgewater left the game with a concussion.
+He completed 6-of-12 passes (50%) for 88 yards and a touchdown, and lost a fumble in the 15–10 loss.

-Lock was named the starter for the Broncos Week 16 matchup against the Las Vegas Raiders due to Bridgewater's injury.
-Lock threw for 153 yards, and no touchdowns or interceptions in the 17–13 loss.
-Lock would be the starter for the remainder of the season after Bridgewater was placed on injured reserve.
-Against the Kansas City Chiefs, Lock completed 12/24 passes (50%) for 162 yards, rushed for 35 yards, and rushed for two touchdowns becoming the first Broncos quarterback to rush for two touchdowns since Tim Tebow in 2011 in the 28–24 loss.
+In Week 16, Lock was the starter against the Raiders due to Bridgewater's injury.
+Lock threw for 153 yards with no touchdowns or interceptions in the 17–13 loss.

+Lock started for the remainder of the season after Bridgewater was placed on injured reserve.
+Against the Kansas City Chiefs, Lock completed 12-of-24 passes for 162 yards, rushing for 35 yards and two touchdowns, becoming the first Broncos quarterback to rush for two touchdowns since Tim Tebow in 2011, in the 28–24 loss.

-Seattle Seahawks
+Seattle Seahawks (first stint)

-On March 16, 2022, Lock was traded to the Seattle Seahawks along with two first-round picks, two second-round picks, a fifth-round pick, defensive lineman Shelby Harris, and tight end Noah Fant in exchange for quarterback Russell Wilson.
+On March 16, 2022, Lock was traded to the Seattle Seahawks with two first-round picks, two second-round picks, a fifth-round pick, defensive lineman Shelby Harris, and tight end Noah Fant in exchange for quarterback Russell Wilson.
 Upon arriving in Seattle, Lock changed his jersey number from #3, which he had worn in Denver and at Missouri, to #2, telling reporters he did so both out of respect for Wilson, who wore #3, and out of a desire to "write my own story."

+2022

-After competing with Geno Smith for three preseason games, Smith was named the starter, relegating Lock to a backup role for the regular season.
-He did not record any stats in 2022.
+After Lock competed with Geno Smith for three preseason games, Smith was named the starter.
+Lock never took the field during his first season in Seattle, as Smith took every snap.